lornasw93/xml-to-map/README.md

 ![](https://github.com/lornasw93/xml-to-map/blob/master/xml-to-map.gif)

+I created a new ASP.NET Web Application in Visual Studio 2019.
+I installed bootstrap, jQuery and VueJS libaries, then found which scripts I needed for integrating with Google Maps API.

 ## If I had more time I would have... ⏳
 * Deployed via Azure
 * Added file uploader (for XML file)